 About the Client Assistance Program

-The purpose of CAP is to provide information, referral and dispute resolution services to applicants or clients of the Division of Vocational Rehabilitation (DVR), Independent Living Centers (ILC), and/or Native American Vocational Rehabilitation (NAVR) programs in the State of Wisconsin.
+CAP assists persons with disabilities who are trying to get services or who are already receiving services from the Division of Vocational Rehabilitation (DVR), the Independent Living Centers (ILC), and/or the Native American Vocational Rehabilitation Projects in Wisconsin.

 - Provide information about employment, vocational rehabilitation, and independent living services,

 - Refer people with disabilities and their families to other resources,

 - Help people apply for, understand, and receive services from DVR, the Native American Vocational Rehabilitation Projects, and/or the ILC;

 - Explain options for addressing a complaint in order to try and resolve an issue,

 - Provide information on Title I of the Americans with Disabilities Act (ADA) of 1990;